Radio Dabanga delegation ends first official visit to Khartoum after 11 years in exile

 “The Sudanese who we met with during the two-week visit, from political forces and civil society organisations, women’s and youth representatives, in addition to officials and ministers in the transitional government, all told us that Radio Dabanga has gained a reputation for credibility and independence.”

-At the ceremony, Prof Muhammad Abdullah El Duma, Chairman of the Darfur Bar Association, Dr Ihsan Faqiri, President of No to Conquering Women, and Dr Mudawi Ibrahim, a prominent human rights defender, assisted in handing the heroes appreciation certificates for their prominent role and congratulating them on the podium.
+At the ceremony, Prof Mohamed El Doma, Chairman of the Darfur Bar Association, Dr Ihsan Fagiri, President of No to Oppression Women, and Dr Mudawi Ibrahim, a prominent human rights defender, assisted in handing the heroes appreciation certificates for their prominent role and congratulating them on the podium.

 As an example of public feeling in Sudan towards the contrupution of Radio Dabnaga, the interpreter at the ceremony, Kamal Mohamed El Tayeb, who provided his services free for all the meetings of Radio Dabanga, and provided simultaneous translation for the guests, diplomats and other dignitaries who attended, expressed his sincere appreciation and appreciation on behalf of the Sudanese translators for the role Radio Dabanga has played for 11 years in bringing about change and raise awareness of civil rights in the country.